stevecassidy/python-web-programming/javascript/javascript.md

 in use.

-This function also illustrates the use of the `for` loop which has the same syntax as in C++ or Java with the exception of the variable declaration using var instead of a type specifier.
+This function also illustrates the use of the `for` loop which has the same syntax as in C++ or Java with the exception of the variable declaration using let instead of a type specifier.

 Functions in Javascript can also be anonymous - defined without a name.
 Also, since